damste/libsf/li386/oppie/README.md

 Oppie-7 -- (planned) A dual-core Oppie-6.

+Oppie-8 -- (planned) A dual-core Oppie-7 with 21TB of memory.

 -----
 The final goal is the basic framework necessary to bring the "LibSF 386-x40" to life (hereafter called li386 for short).